khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

 Swagger-UI, a popular tool for designing, building, and documenting APIs, provides a user-friendly interface for developers to explore and interact with API endpoints.
 However, like any web application, Swagger-UI is not immune to security vulnerabilities. and The root cause is that Swagger-UI allows users to provide a URL for an API specification, such as a YAML or JSON file in outdated version of DomPurify, an XML sanitizer library for HTML, MathML, and SVG. .
 To view and render them, you add a query parameter.
 It would be possible to trigger an XSS attack by loading a malicious!!

+- for more about this vuln, please check the References !

-### The Story Unfolds: The Journey Begins!!
+### The Story Unfolds: The Journey Begins :sparkles: !!

-so During my exploration of the Swagger-ui application, that I found via shodan by using specific Dorks!
+so During my :mag_right: of the Swagger-ui application, that I found via shodan by using specific Dorks!
 Here are a few dorks that you can use to search in Shodan for Swagger-UI:

 ```
 "Swagger-UI"